China's industrial profits shrink in April, add to pressure on economy

 The data includes companies with annual revenues of more than 20 million yuan from their main operations.

-(Reporting by Min Zhang, Stella Qiu and Ryan Woo, additional reporting by Roxanne Liu; Editing by Sam Holmes & Shri Navaratnam)
+(Reporting by Stella Qiu, Min Zhang and Ryan Woo, additional reporting by Roxanne Liu; Editing by Sam Holmes & Shri Navaratnam)